GHC Tag Team Championship

 The Global Honored Crown (GHC) Tag Team Championship (GHCタッグ王座, GHC Taggu Ōza) is a professional wrestling tag team title in Japanese promotion Pro Wrestling Noah.
 It was created on October 19, 2001, when Vader and Scorpio defeated Jun Akiyama and Akitoshi Saito in a tournament final.
 Though it is typically contested among heavyweights (>100 kg), some junior heavyweights such as Naomichi Marufuji and Yoshinari Ogawa have held it in the past.
 It is currently one of two tag team titles in Noah, along with the GHC Junior Heavyweight Tag Team Championship (reserved for junior heavyweights).

-The current champions are Hank and Tank (Hank Walker and Tank Ledger), who are in their first reign as a team and individually.
-They won the titles by defeating defeated Team 2000X (Masa Kitamiya and Takashi Sugiura) at Star Navigation: Night 3 on November 8, 2025, in Tokyo, Japan.

 History

 In October 2001, an 11-team tournament was held over the course of the "Navigation, Tug of War" tour.
 On October 19, Vader and Scorpio defeated Jun Akiyama and Akitoshi Saito in the final to become the inaugural champions.